Are you about to build a website for your church and looking for some guidance?

 - Will the content fill the full width of the browser or will there be margins?

-Once you have decided on which features you want included in your design, it is time to find a few themes that have all of those features.
-There are quite a few companies that specialize in pre-made WordPress themes, but we primarily use the 3 listed below:
+Once you have had these design decisions, it is time to find a few themes that have all of the desired design features.
+There are quite a few companies that create WordPress themes, but we primarily use these 3 WordPress theme developers:

-I will warn you in advance, the process of sifting through hundreds of themes/design options can be very time consuming, a bit exhausting, and somewhat overwhelming.
+I will warn you in advance, the process of sifting through hundreds of themes/design options can be very time consuming, exhausting, and overwhelming.

-One of the many great aspects of OurChurch.Com’s custom website packages is that we do all of that work for you.
-After discussing the design features with our your, we find the designs that meet your criteria, and review them with your.
+One of the great benefits that comes with OurChurch.Com’s custom website packages is that we do all of that work for you.
+After discussing the design features with you, we find the designs that meet your criteria, and review them with your.
 All you need to do is choose.
-Doesn’t get much easier than that!

 Design is not just what it looks like and feels like.
 Design is how it works. – Steve Jobs